Also known as: PR, pulmonic regurgitation, pulmonary incompetence, pulmonary insufficiency

 What are pulmonary regurgitation care options?

-Pulmonary regurgitation is often related to pulmonary hypertension, so medications that help with pulmonary hypertension will also improve the problems with the pulmonary valve.
-In some cases, surgery or a catheter procedure may be necessary to repair the valve or replace the pulmonary valve.
+Treatments are usually directed to the underlying cause.
+As Pulmonary regurgitation is often related to pulmonary hypertension, medications that help with pulmonary hypertension will also improve the problems with the pulmonary valve.
+In some cases, surgery to repair the valve might be needed.